About the project

 The work of the Meijers Committee

-The Meijers Committee is an independent standing committee of legal experts that provides technical-legal commentary on EU policy documents and legislative proposals.
+The Meijers Committee is an independent standing committee of legal experts, who on a voluntary basis provide technical-legal commentary on EU policy documents and legislative proposals.
 For over 25 years, the Meijers Committee has made an important contribution to the protection of the rule of law and fundamental human rights within the European Union through the publication of policy papers and comments.

 You can find out more about the history, members and activities on the website of the Meijers Committee.